Tantur Ecumenical Institute: History

 The Vatican purchased the 36 acres – then in Jordan – from the Sovereign Military Order of Malta for $300,000, and leased the property to the University of Notre Dame for 50 years, renewable.
 Groundbreaking took place on 4 June 1967.
 The Six-Day War began the next day, with the invasion of Israel by Egypt, Jordan, and Syria.
 Within a week, the property was under Israeli sovereignty.

 Hesburgh had secured a donation for the construction costs from Mr. and Mrs. I. A. O’Shaughnessy of St. Paul, Minnesota.
 Due to difficulties of the Arab-Israeli conflict, construction was delayed for a short while, but Tantur was officially opened in September 1972, with an inaugural community of thirty scholars and their families, six Benedictine (Catholic) monks from Montserrat in Spain, and five international staff.
 In total, ten nationalities and thirteen religious identities were represented.
-Yves Congar, OP was one of the first senior scholars to reside in community at Tantur.
+Yves Congar was one of the first senior scholars to reside in community at Tantur.

 In the mid-1980s there was increased interest among the churches in interreligious dialogue and in the ‘life and work’ aspect of ecumenism, especially in conflict resolution and peacebuilding.
 The First Intifada (1987-1991) resulted in a decreased interest in international scholars spending time in Jerusalem for research.
 As local tensions eased, the ecumenical movement entered what has been called its "ecumenical winter".

 During the 1990s, the University of Notre Dame used Tantur as a site for one of its international study-abroad programs, with a focus on theology and peace studies.
 During this time, much of the programming shifted from semester- or year-long research fellowships to shorter sabbatical and continuing education programs for pastoral leaders and educators from around the world.

 The Second Intifada (2000-2005) led to a cessation of international travel to Jerusalem.
 The University of Notre Dame re-established its undergraduate study program in the early 2010s, as well as internships for a Masters in International Peace Studies.
 Tantur is also the university’s Jerusalem "Global Gateway": a kind of embassy of Notre Dame in the Holy Land.

 Tantur has welcomed over 5,000 Anglican, Catholic, Orthodox, and Protestant scholars and program participants over the years.

 Robert McAfee Brown explained the choice of Jerusalem as follows: